Cephas03/Online-shop/README.md

 # Online Shop

-Search and shop for all of your clothing needs.
+Search and shop for all of your clothing needs!